adokter/vol2birdinstall/README.md

 ```
 # pull latest changes
 git pull
+# Clean the .build catalogues, all software will be rebuilt
+./setup clean
-# Clean the .downloads and .build catalogues, all software will be fetched and rebuilt
+# (optional) Clean the .downloads and .build catalogues, all software will be fetched and rebuilt
 ./setup clean
 # install
 ./setup install